There are five amazing habits for a long and healthy life . By practising these you’ll be increasing your chances of avoiding many illnesses.

 Further, I don’t want to be disabled by pain or diabetes, or any of the other conditions that are becoming ever more common.

 I want to live a long and healthy life and I want you to live a long and healthy life too.

 I don’t want to have to follow multiple complicated rules and life plans.
 I just want a way to maximize my chances of getting to 100 or older, and still be physically and mentally healthy.

 I’m guessing that you’d like to do that too.

 The five amazing habits for a long and healthy life

-These are the super important things that need to be done to increase the chances of living a long lifespan and a long health span.
+They will increae your chances of living a long lifespan and a long health span.